markfodor/InkCheck/README.md

 pip install -r requirements.txt
 ```

-6. Fill the variables in the config.json.
+6. Fill the variables in the global.json.
+Most of the variables are pre-filled, _destinationFolder_ should be the path where your Apache server is running.
+Sidenote: You can switch between portait and landscape mode by swtiching the _imageWidth_ and _imageHeight_ values.

+7. Fill the config.json files for the collectors.
+More info at the [Data Collectors](#data-collectors)

-7. Do a test run and check the logs.
+8. Do a test run and check the logs.
 If everything is ok you should not see any error logs.
 ```bash
 python3 main.py
 ```
-This might takes a bit longer (depends on your hardware - 2-3 mins on a Raspberry Pi Zero).
+This might takes a bit longer (depends on your hardware, 2-3 mins on a Raspberry Pi Zero).
 When it is done, you should be able to find the rendered html file (renderer/inkcheck.html) and the screenshot (output/inkcheck.png).
 The image should be available on your network if you check in a browser: YOUR_SERVER_IP/inkcheck.png

-7. Copy all the files (other than the "inkplate" folder) over to your RPi using your preferred means.

-8. Run the following command in the RPi Terminal to open crontab.
+9. Run the following command in the RPi Terminal to open crontab.
 ```bash
 crontab -e
 ```

-9. Specifically, add the following command to crontab so that the InkCheck Python script runs on the hour, every hour.
+10. Specifically, add the following command to crontab so that the InkCheck Python script runs on the hour, every hour.
 ```bash
 0 * * * * cd /location/to/your/InkCheck && python3 main.py
 ```
 If you want to set an other interval check out the [crontab.guru](https://crontab.guru/) site.

-10. As for the Inkplate, I'm not going to devote too much space here since there are [official resources that describe how to set it up](https://inkplate.readthedocs.io/en/latest/get-started.html).
+11. As for the Inkplate, I'm not going to devote too much space here since there are [official resources that describe how to set it up](https://inkplate.readthedocs.io/en/latest/get-started.html).
 It may take some trial and error for those new to microcontroller programming but it's all worth it!
 Only the Arduino portion of the guide is relevant, and you'll need to be able to run *.ino scripts via Arduino IDE before proceeding.
 From there, compile and upload the "inkplate.ino" file from the "inkplate" folder in the Arduino IDE when connected to the Inkplate.
 And do not forget to fill the ssid, password and imgurl fields at the top of the ino file.
 Oh, and the BOTtoken if you want to get notifications about the battery.
 Common problems:
 - Inkplate is not connected
 - Inkplate is not ON - a light blue led should shine through the 3D-printed case next to the ON button.